You must be amazed why I have shared the following graphic of search engine result?

 A sitemap is nothing but a combination of web pages connected in an organized manner.

 These combinations consist of a document used as a planning tool for web design or a list of web pages arranged in a hierarchy.

 This can be in any form in which a search engine can use it to reach the content and index it completely.

-Sitemap is organised in a manner such that a spider bot can easily move from home page to other pages and its components.
+A sitemap is organized in a manner such that a spider bot can easily move from homepage to other pages and its components.

 There are two types of sitemaps:

 b) HTML Sitemap

 XML Sitemap is invisible and submitted through Google Webmaster tool.
 A user doesn’t need to recheck the entire thing.
 He/she can submit and resubmit a sitemap in Google search console.
 Rest of the things Google itself will take care of.